-- 1.2.
+1.2.
 Societal contributions in areas critical to your ongoing marketplace success should also be addressed in Strategy Development (item 2.1) and Operations (category 6).
-Key societal results should be reported as leadership and governance results (item 7.4). - 1.2.
-The health and safety of your workforce are not addressed in this item; you should address these workforce factors in items 5.1 and 6.2, respectively. - 1.2a(1).
-The governance board's review of organizational performance and progress, if appropriate, is addressed in 4.1(b). - 1.2a(1).
-Transparency in the operations of your governance system should include your internal controls on governance processes. - 1.2a(2).
+Key societal results should be reported as Leadership and Governance Results (item 7.4).

+1.2.
+The health and safety of your workforce are not addressed in this item; you should address these workforce factors in items 5.1 and 6.2, respectively.

+1.2a(1).
+The governance board's review of organizational performance and progress, if appropriate, is addressed in 4.1(b).

+1.2a(1).
+Transparency in the operations of your governance system should include your internal controls on governance processes.

+In protecting stakeholder interests, the governance system should consider and sanction appropriate levels of risk for the organization, Environmental well-being encompasses all aspects of your products/services that contribute to safeguarding the environment from pollution of air, water, waste and noise to green energy and carbon neutrality, recognizing the need to accept risk as part of running a successful organization.

+1.2a(2).
 The evaluation of leaders' performance might be supported by peer reviews, formal performance management reviews, reviews by external advisory boards, and formal or informal feedback from and surveys of the workforce and other stakeholders.

-- 1.2b(1).
-Proactively preparing for any adverse societal impacts and concerns may include conservation of natural resources and effective supply network management processes, as appropriate. - 1.2b(2). measures or indicators of ethical behavior might include the percentage of independent board members, instances of ethical conduct or compliance breaches and responses to them, survey results showing workforce perceptions of organizational ethics, ethics hotline use, and results of ethics reviews and audits. measures or indicators of ethical behavior might also include evidence that policies, workforce training, and monitoring systems are in place for conflicts of interest; protection and use of sensitive data, information, and knowledge generated through synthesizing and correlating these data; and proper use of funds.
+1.2b(1).
+Proactively preparing for any adverse societal impacts and concerns may include conservation of natural resources and effective supply-network management processes, as appropriate.

+1.2b(2).
+Measures or indicators of ethical behavior might include the percentage of independent board members, instances of ethical conduct or compliance breaches and responses to them, survey results showing workforce perceptions of organizational ethics, ethics hotline use, and results of ethics reviews and audits.
+Measures or indicators of ethical behavior might also include evidence that policies, workforce training, and monitoring systems are in place for conflicts of interest; protection and use of sensitive data, information, and knowledge generated through synthesizing and correlating these data; and proper use of funds.
 Ethical performance can be compared with competitors,